madrury/madrury.github.io/_posts/2025-03-20-galois-group.markdown

 and so our hypothetical involution, when viewed as an element $D_8 \times GA(1, 5)$, consists of a pair of involutions, one from each factor group.

-We are looking for a complement to the subroup:
+We are looking for a complement to the subgroup:

 $$ G^{\sqrt{5}} = A^{\sqrt{5}} \times B^{\sqrt{5}} \cong \Zmodtwo \times \Zmodtwo \times D_{10} $$